Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Artificial Neural Networks

 \subsubsection{VGGNet}

-Simonyan et al. propose a CNN model named VGGNet, which wins second place in ILSVRC 2014~\cite{Simonyan-2014-VDCN}.
+\cite{Simonyan-2014-VDCN} proposes a CNN model named VGGNet, which wins second place in ILSVRC 2014.
 VGGNet is characterized by its simplicity, using only the $3\times3$ convolutional filter, which is the smallest size to capture the spatial information of left/right, up/down, center.
 The layer number of VGGNet could be 16 or 19.
-As the architecture of VGG-16 shown in Fig.~\ref{fig6_2}, the network consists of 13 convolutional layers, 5 max pooling layers, 3 fully connected layers, and a softmax layer.
-VGG-19 has 3 more convolution layers than VGG-16.
+As the architecture of VGG-16 is shown in Fig.~\ref{fig6_2}, the network consists of 13 convolutional layers, five max pooling layers, three fully connected layers, and a softmax layer.
+VGG-19 has three more convolution layers than VGG-16.
 VGG-16 and VGG-19 comprise 138 and 144 million parameters~\cite{Simonyan-2014-VDCN}.
 The significance of VGGNet is the use of $3\times3$ convolutional filters, whose stack could obtain the same receptive filed as the bigger convolutional filter used in AlexNet.
-Besides, this stack, which has fewer parameters than the bigger convolutional filter used in AlexNet, allows VGGNet to have more weight layers, which results to improve performance~\cite{Rahaman-2020-ASCC}.
+Besides, this stack, which has fewer parameters than the bigger convolutional filter used in AlexNet, allows VGGNet to have more weight layers.
+It can make better performance~\cite{Rahaman-2020-ASCC}.